lcontami/ecpy/docs/source/dev_guide/application.rst

 Declaring dependencies
 ----------------------

-When loading and transferring complex object over the network Ecpy needs to collect all the base classes needed for reconstructing the object in an environment lacking an active workbench.
+When loading and transferring complex objects over the network, Ecpy needs to collect all the base classes needed for reconstructing the object in an environment lacking an active workbench.
 These are considered to be build dependencies.
 In the same way some resources can be necessary to execute